Scarborough Centre Bus Terminal: Original terminal (1985–2022)

 Opened in 1985, the regional bus terminal was originally located adjacent to Scarborough Centre station on Line 3 Scarborough of the Toronto subway.
-With the expected closure of Line 3 in 2023 and its replacement by TTC buses until about 2030, the TTC needed the terminal space for its own buses.
+With the expected closure of Line 3 in 2023 and its replacement by TTC bus service until about 2030, the TTC needed the terminal space for its own buses.
 Thus, GO Transit and intercity buses had to vacate the original location so that the area could be reconfigured for more TTC buses.
 On October 1, 2022, the regional bus terminal was relocated to Borough Drive on the west side of Scarborough Town Centre.